BradMNakamura/Hilo-Family-Medicine/README.md

 Demo of software
 ![Final](https://user-images.githubusercontent.com/70090205/138052169-3c3ba03d-0b9d-4dc6-a31e-933da300e444.gif)

-In this demonstration 57 files were able to be parsed and renamed properly in 18 seconds!
+In this demonstration, 57 files were able to be parsed and named correctly in 18 seconds!
 This process would have taken a Hilo Family Medicine worker around two hours to finish.